corsantic/discord-video-downloader-bot/README.md

 # Discord Channel Video Downloader

+Create your own bot first and use that token.

 Add bot to channel give permissions these permissions:
 - Read Message History
 - View Channel